Chapter 3301-83 Pupil Transportation

 (iii) Regular trip restrictions;

-(2) Fifteen hours minimum of pre-service classroom instruction shall be completed prior to operating a school bus with pupils on board.
+(2) A minimum of fifteen hours of pre-service classroom instruction prior to operating a school bus with pupils on board.
+Alternatively, an individual may complete the Ohio department of education on-line pre-service school bus driver training course as authorized under section 3327.101 of the Revised Code.
 This instruction shall consist of the following:

 (a) School bus and commercial driver license requirements;